wvanderp/notes/projects/osrs-map/osrs map.md

 the steps are:

-- parse the osrs cache to get the map and position of entities
+- Parse the osrs cache to get the map and position of entities
-- render the base map
+- Render the base map
-- find the add the positions of the entries to the map
+- Find the add the positions of the entries to the map
-- make a web app to show it
+- Make a web app to show it

 ## Current problems